 Janice M. Mueller co-founded the Chisum Patent Academy with Donald S. Chisum in 2009.
 From 2004-2011 Janice was a tenured full Professor at the University of Pittsburgh School of Law, where she taught and wrote in the field of intellectual property law with an emphasis in U.S. and comparative patent law.
 Janice has also taught at the John Marshall Law School (Chicago), Suffolk University (Boston), the University of Kentucky, the University of Washington, Seattle University, Santa Clara University, and William Mitchell College of Law.

-Janice has served on the AIPLA’s Amicus Committee, is a trustee of the Federal Circuit Historical Society, and chairs the Expert Advisory Committee on Intellectual Property for the non-profit Consultative Group on International Agricultural Research.
+Janice has served on the AIPLA’s Amicus Committee, as a trustee of the Federal Circuit Historical Society, chaired the Expert Advisory Committee on Intellectual Property for the non-profit Consultative Group on International Agricultural Research.
 Janice has lectured for BarBri Patent Bar Review.

 Janice’s law review articles include Overcoming the “Impossible Issue” of Nonobviousness in Design Patents, 99 KENTUCKY L.J.
 419 (2011) (with Daniel H. Brean), available here; Enabling Patent Law’s Inherent Anticipation Doctrine, 45 HOUSTON L. REV. 1101 (2008) (with Donald S. Chisum), available at SSRN: http://ssrn.com/abstract=1153493; Chemicals, Combinations, and “Common Sense”: How the Supreme Court’s KSR Decision Is Changing Federal Circuit Obviousness Determinations in Pharmaceutical and Biotechnology Cases, 35 N. KY.
 U. L. REV. 281 (2009), available at SSRN: http://ssrn.com/abstract=1079118; The Tiger Awakens: The Tumultuous Transformation of India’s Patent System and the Rise of Indian Pharmaceutical Innovation, 68 UNIVERSITY OF PITTSBURGH L. REV. 491-641 (2007), available at SSRN: http://ssrn.com/abstract=923538; J. Mueller, Biotechnology Patenting in India: Will Bio-Generics Lead a “Sunrise” Industry to Bio-Innovation?, 76 UMKC L. REV. 437-490 (2007), available at SSRN: http://ssrn.com/abstract=1087131; Antitrust Issues in Intellectual Property Cases, PROCEEDINGS OF THE ABA ANTITRUST SECTION SPRING MEETING 2005 FUNDAMENTALS PROGRAM 341-374 (2005), available at SSRN: http://ssrn.com/abstract=1417945; Federal Circuit 2004: Eight Significant Patent Law Developments Every IP Litigator Must Understand, 11 IP LITIGATOR 27-38 (Aspen) (Jan./Feb.
 2005), available at SSRN: http://ssrn.com/abstract=1439749; The Evanescent Experimental Use Exemption from U.S. Patent Infringement Liability: Implications for University/Nonprofit Research and Development, 56 BAYLOR L. REV. 917 (2004), available at SSRN: http://ssrn.com/abstract=691424; Patent Misuse Through the Capture of Industry Standards, 17 BERKELEY TECH.
 L.J.
 623 (2002), available at SSRN: http://ssrn.com/abstract=1346546; No “Dilettante Affair”: Rethinking the Experimental Use Exception to Patent Infringement for Biotech Research Tools, 76 WASH.
 L. REV. 1 (2001), available at SSRN: http://ssrn.com/abstract=1346545; A Rich Legacy, 14 BERKELEY TECH.
 L.J.
 895 (1999) and 81 J. PAT. & TRADEMARK OFF.
 SOC’Y 755 (October 1999), available at SSRN: http://ssrn.com/abstract=1392758; Conception, Testing, Reduction to Practice: When Is It Really On Sale?, 80 J. PAT. & TRADEMARK OFF.
 SOC’Y 305 (May 1998), available at SSRN: http://ssrn.com/abstract=1434518; and The Evolving Application of the Written Description Requirement to Biotechnological Inventions, 13 BERKELEY TECH.
 L.J.
 615 (Spring 1998), available at SSRN: http://ssrn.com/abstract=1431446.